5 Reasons to Set Up Your Business In Singapore

 Recognised globally as one of the most competitive economies and boasting a world-class infrastructure, Singapore is a popular port of call for both aspiring entrepreneurs and experienced business owners.
 If you are thinking about becoming your own boss, here are some reasons why Singapore might just be the place for you:

-1) It’s just so easy to get started
+1) It’s just so easy to get started in Singapore

 Singapore is recognised globally for her strong business potential and dominates several rankings, including coming in second for competitiveness in the Global Report 2015 – 2016 by the World Economic Forum.
 Aside from a host of attractive tax schemes and incentives, businesses in Singapore also enjoy a corporate tax rate of as low as 17 per cent.

 For first-time business owners, the administrative ease of setting up a business here minimises the barrier to entry.
-Business registration can be completed fully-online with the Bizfile portal.
+Business registration in Singapore can be completed fully-online with the Bizfile portal.
 If you are a foreigner looking to start up in Singapore, you may refer to the Ministry of Manpower’s website for your eligibility to apply for work passes, such as the EntrePass.
 The SME Portal is your all-in-one guide for the essentials of running your business.

-Another key advantage for setting up in Singapore is the availability of an educated, diverse, and multi-cultural talent pool.
+Another key advantage for setting up business in Singapore is the availability of an educated, diverse, and multi-cultural talent pool.
 Singapore is home to a largely bilingual workforce and has been ranked the second most talent-competitive country by the Global Talent Competitive Index for three years in a row.

 2) You will belong to a brilliant community